manyids2/mkd_local_descriptor/README.md

 ## Usage

-*NOTE* Uses the 'pcawt' version (attenuation) of unsupervised whitening as default as it generalizes better.
-However, the 'lw' performs better on PhotoTourism benchmark.
+*NOTE* Uses the 'pcawt' version (unsupervised whitening with attenuation) as default as it generalizes better.
+However, the 'lw' (learned whitening) performs better on PhotoTourism benchmark.

 ```python
 import torch